nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Similarly, you can use the [**list-t**](#listing-all-tutors-list-t) command to go back to viewing all your tutors instead.

-You have successfully added your first tutor and schedule to TutorConnect!
+Congratulations!
+You have successfully added your first tutor and schedule to TutorConnect.
 We hope that this tutorial has helped guide you through the basic features of TutorConnect.
 Please refer to the [**Features Section**](#features) to see what else TutorConnect can do.
 Alternatively visit the [**FAQ**](#faq) to view the frequently asked questions.

 --------------------------------------------------------------------------------------------------------------------